Explainable AI for microseismic event detection: Conclusions

 \section{Conclusions}

-This study shows that explainable AI can be used for both model interpretation and improving detection in microseismic monitoring.
+\chreplaced{This study shows that explainable AI can be used for both model interpretation and improving detection in microseismic monitoring.
+We applied Grad-CAM to the PhaseNet model and found that the network’s strongest activations generally align with the P- and S-wave arrival regions, indicating that its decisions are broadly consistent with geophysical expectations.
+This agreement was assessed qualitatively in the present study; a more formal validation based on overlap metrics between attribution regions and manually annotated arrival windows would be a useful direction for future work.
+We also note that the correspondence is not equally sharp in all cases: while high-SNR events show concentrated activation near the arrivals, low-SNR cases can exhibit broader and less localized attribution patterns, and noise windows may show weak scattered responses.
+Along with this, SHAP analysis provided quantitative, component-level attributions that were consistent with established seismic wave propagation physics, strengthening confidence in the model’s internal logic.} {This study shows that explainable AI can be used for both model interpretation and improving detection in microseismic monitoring.
 We applied Grad-CAM to the PhaseNet model and visually verified that the network's decision-making process is geophysically valid, concentrating on the P- and S-wave arrivals, confirming that a seismic event happened.
-Along with this, SHAP analysis gave quantitative, component-level attributions that are consistent with established physics of seismic wave propagation, which makes the model's internal logic even more reliable.
+Along with this, SHAP analysis gave quantitative, component-level attributions that are consistent with established physics of seismic wave propagation, which makes the model's internal logic even more reliable.}